-5.09.8 Combined Line and Busy Lamp With Automatic Time Out for Dial Areas (Fig. 40)

-Fig. 40 is designed to make it possible to obtain time out with existing 15A and B, and 18B and C key telephone units.
-It is rated MD because these key telephone units are MD.
-It performs the same function as Fig. 43, except that it does not protect against a noise condition experienced in a few locations due to a temporary unbalance of the 15-type key telephone unit after ringing stops.
+5.09.8 Combined Line and Busy Lamp with Automatic Time Out for Dial Areas, Fig. 40 key telephone units are rated Mfr.
+Disc.
+It performs the same function as Fig. 43, except that it does not protect against a noise condition experienced in a few locations due to a temporary imbalance of the 15-type KTU after ringing stops.